iamasgor/DocxTemplater-Report-Generator/README.md

 ## Features

+- **Model-Based Architecture**: Clean separation of concerns with dedicated models for each report type
 - **Oracle Database Integration**: Connect to Oracle databases using thin mode (no Oracle Client required)
-- **Template Management**: Upload and manage .docx templates for different report types
+- **Template Management**: Upload and manage .docx templates with custom names for organized output
 - **Report Generation**: Generate reports by populating templates with database data
 - **PDF Conversion**: Convert generated DOCX files to PDF format
 - **Flexible Filtering**: Support for date ranges, types, and custom filters
 - **Batch Processing**: Generate multiple reports in a single request
 - **RESTful API**: Clean and intuitive API endpoints
+- **Extensible Design**: Easy to add new report types and models

 ## Tech Stack